- Managing Your Award

 - Consistently treated: This refers to consistent treatment based on application of generally accepted accounting principles.

-- Conforming to restrictions of the sponsor or to OMB Circular A-21: Certain items of cost are not permissible by the sponsor.
-Consult sponsor-specific terms and conditions, OMB Circular A-21, Section J, or contact your OSP Grant Officer.
+- Conforming to restrictions of the sponsor or to OMB Uniform Guidance: Certain items of cost are not permissible by the sponsor.
+Consult sponsor-specific terms and conditions, OMB Uniform Guidance, or contact your OSP Grant Officer.

 Reviewing my account: It is essential that Principal Investigators/Project Directors are aware of expenditure activity so they can properly plan for and manage their project.
 All Principal Investigators/Project Directors should have Banner access to their restricted account, and can view grant activity to date in the FRIGITD Screen.
 The assigned Grant Accountant in the Contract and Grant Accounting Office is also available to provide and help you interpret financial information.